What is Botox®?

 - Take photographs for your medical record.

-How is a Botox® treatment performed?
+How is a Botox® procedure performed?

 Botox® is injected directly into the muscle that causes dynamic wrinkles (wrinkles that appear temporarily when a muscle contracts, such as smiling or frowning).
 A very small needle is used to minimize discomfort causing the injection to feel like a small prick with a little stinging.
 The entire procedure takes about 10 minutes.
 Since the procedure is non-surgical, no recovery time is needed, and patients can return to work or other activities immediately.
 Typically, Botox® injections need to be repeated every three to four months.